tilt-dev/tilt.build/docs/rollout/introduce-tilt.md

 4. What to Do Next
 ```

 Remember that a Transition Guide is more than just a README.
-Its job is to get an AppDev up and running with minimal friction, but also to drive home why they should be excited about the new tool.
+Its job is to get an AppDev up and running with minimal friction, but also to drive home why they should be excited about Tilt.

 It's also not a design doc or implementation proposal: focus on what makes this tool compelling to a day-to-day developer, not to a DevEx team (e.g. "easy to maintain") or a VP of Eng (e.g. "will boost overall productivity by X%").